team-rocket-we-are-blasting-of-again/exam-final-product/README.md

 ![Architecture](/images/Architecture.png)

-Each service if build with a hexagonal architecture:
+Each service is build with a hexagonal architecture in mind:

 ![Service architecture](/images/folder-structure.png)